Unlearning Inversion Attacks for Graph Neural Networks: Proposed Method

 \subsection{Design Motivation}

-As discussed in Section~\ref{sec:gun_inv_formal}, a primary challenge that differentiates graph unlearning inversion attacks from traditional MIA on GNNs is the need to distinguish both unlearned edges in $\Qcal_{\mathrm{un}}^+$ and other membership edges in $\Qcal_{\mathrm{mem}}^+$ from non-member node pairs in $\Qcal^-$.
-To address this, we identify two key observations: one explaining why existing MIA methods fall short, and another guiding how to improve upon them using insights from confidence trends.
+As discussed in Section~\ref{sec:gun_inv_formal}, a key challenge that differentiates graph unlearning inversion attacks from traditional MIAs on GNNs is the need to distinguish both unlearned edges in $\Qcal_{\mathrm{un}}^+$ and memorized edges in $\Qcal_{\mathrm{mem}}^+$ from non-edge pairs in $\Qcal^-$.
+However, these two types of positive edges exhibit different behaviors: unlearned edges typically require a lower similarity threshold to be separated from $\Qcal^-$, while memorized edges require a higher threshold.
+This raises the question of how to adaptively decide which threshold to apply.